M.S. in Biochemistry & Molecular Biology

 M.S. students may be full time or part time.
 To matriculate, students should follow the instructions on the Admissions web page.
-Applications are considered year-round, but prospective M.S. students are encouraged to apply by July 31 for admission to start in the following Fall quarter.
+Applications are considered year-round, but prospective M.S. students are encouraged to apply by May 15 for admission to start in the following Fall quarter.
 (International students should apply earlier to allow time processing visas.)
-Requirements for admission to this program include all the general requirements are described on the Admissions web page.
+Requirements for admission to this program include all the general requirements described on the Admissions web page.